Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 What Does Equipment Breakdown Coverage Cover?

 Equipment breakdown coverage applies when a covered system or appliance suffers a sudden, accidental mechanical, electrical, or pressure-related failure.
-Here's what's typically included:
+Here's what's typically included in 2026 policies:

 Covered Systems & Appliances